Functional Multi-Reference Alignment via Deconvolution

-Moreover, the white noise assumption in~\eqref{equ:classic_discrete_MRA} forces the noise to blow up as $J \to \infty$, which in turn necessitates that the noise level $\sigma \to 0$ as $J\to\infty$ for recovery to remain possible~\cite{romanov2021multi, dou2024rates}.
-Beyond this technical issue, white noise is often an unrealistic modeling choice.
+The white noise assumption in~\eqref{equ:classic_discrete_MRA} forces the noise to blow up as $J \to \infty$, which in turn necessitates that the noise level $\sigma \to 0$ as $J\to\infty$ for recovery to remain possible~\cite{romanov2021multi, dou2024rates}.
+Beyond this issue, white noise is often an unrealistic modeling choice.
 In many applications, including cryo-EM, the noise is known to exhibit spatial correlations~\cite{hazon2022noise, bejjanki2017noise, huang2009noise}.
-As resolution increases, the assumption that pixelwise noise is uncorrelated becomes increasingly implausible, and a Gaussian process model with short-range correlations (small lengthscale) may offer a more accurate representation.
+As resolution increases, the assumption that pixelwise noise is uncorrelated becomes increasingly implausible; consequently, modeling the noise as in \eqref{eq:MRADataGeneratingModelintro} using a Gaussian process with short-range correlations (small lengthscale) may offer a more accurate representation.